tamimology/cloudflare-authelia/README.md

         userinfo_signing_algorithm: none
 ```

 Now, restart Authelia container and make sure that no errors are in the logs.
-If this is successfull, it is time now to test the integration from **Cloudflare**.
+If this is successful, it is time now to test the integration from **Cloudflare**.

 ## Testing The Integration Setup